Product-Mix Auctions and Tropical Geometry: Competitive Equilibrium via Integer Programming.

+\proof{Proof of Theorem \ref{thm:lp.ip.unimod}.} Consider Lemma~\ref{lem:prop8.1}.
+By the linear programming duality, the optimal value of the linear program (\ref{eqn:primal}) over $x \in \R^N$ is also $U(\widetilde{a}) - \widetilde{U}(a^\ast)$.
+If (\ref{eqn:primal}) is feasible over $x \in \Z^N$, then Lemma~\ref{lem:prop8.2} implies the desired statement.
 If (\ref{eqn:primal}) is not feasible over $x \in \Z^N$, then $a^*$ is not in $A$, so there is no competitive equilibrium at $a^\ast$, and the linear and integer program (\ref{eqn:primal}) do not agree.
-Thus the desired statement also holds true in this case. \end{proof}
+Thus the desired statement also holds true in this case.